 How to Clean a Fabric Sofa Naturally

-For a fabric sofa, you can typically pull off the cushions covers and put them in the washer.
+For a fabric sofa, you can usually remove and wash the couch cushion covers right in the washer.
 You then clean the rest of the couch using the following method.

 - Mix two tablespoons of Castile soap and ¼ cup warm water.